circleci/circleci-docs/jekyll/_cci2/orb-author-faq.md

 **Bash**

 Bash is the preferred language as it is most commonly available among all available executors.
 Bash can be (and should) easily written directly using the native [run]({{site.baseurl}}/2.0/configuration-reference/#run) command.
-The default shell MacOS and Linx will be Bash.
+The default shell MacOS and Linux will be Bash.

 **Interactive Interpreter (Ex: Python)**